peterhuffer/desert-code-camp-camel-presentation/README.md

 - `src/main/resources/gmail.properties`

 ### Java DSL Example
-To run the `TwitterSource.java` class on a Unix machine, use the following command from the top level directory:
+To run the `TwitterRoute.java` class on a Unix machine, use the following command from the top level directory:
 - `mvn -e compile exec:java -Dexec.mainClass=TwitterRoute`

 ### Spring DSL Example